defenseunicorns/uds-software-factory/adr/keycloak-adr.md

 ```

 ### User Deletion and Deprovisioning
-The integration of Keycloak with GitLab will also address user deletion and deprovisioning, ensuring that user access is managed effectively.
-This is the case where an user is removed from Keycloak, but the user still can access keycloak with PAT and SSH keys.
+The integration of Keycloak with GitLab will also address provisioning (user creation) and deprovisioning (user deactivation), ensuring that user access is managed effectively.
+Because users may access GitLab with PAT and SSH keys bypassing SSO, their account must be deactivated to disable all access.
 This is a security risk and should be addressed.
 This is a critical requirement for security and compliance.
 #### Considerations
-- **User Deletion**: When a user is deleted from Keycloak, their access to GitLab should be revoked, ensuring that user access is managed effectively.
+- **User Deactivation**: When a user is deleted from Keycloak or loses access to any Keycloak groups that grant access to GitLab, their GitLab user should be disabled ensuring that user access is managed effectively.
+- **User Deletion**: Users in GitLab may have important data, users temporarily losing access to GitLab via Keycloak should not have all their data immediately deleted.
+Automatic deletion will not be implemented at this time, a GitLab admin will manually delete GitLab user accounts.
+- **Provisioning**: Users will be autoprovisioned on first SSO login or may be automatically provisioned via Keycloak.
 - **Deprovisioning**: The deprovisioning process should be automated, ensuring that user access is revoked in a timely manner, reducing security risks.
 - **Security and Compliance**: This capability is critical for security and compliance, ensuring that user access is managed effectively and securely.
 - **Reliability and Scalability**: The deprovisioning process should be reliable and scalable, ensuring that user access is managed effectively as the organization grows.
 The message delivery should be reliable and cannot be lost as this can lead to security lapse.